When it comes to metal fabrication processes, roll forming is one of the most affordable available.

 Engineers and architects request roll forming when they require a bend – sometimes multiple bends – of a metal channel, angle, or complex shape.

-There are a few metal forming processes used to create a slender, linear metal part in medium to high volume.
+While a few metal forming processes can create a slender, linear metal part in medium to high volume, we’re partial to sheet metal roll forming.

-Obviously, we’re partial to sheet metal roll forming.
 For us, it comes down to:

 - Cost: In-line fabrication and high-volume ordering make roll forming cost-effective